hilaryrowe/documentation3/analysisTab/uniqueAnalysisTabNav.md

 # Unique Analysis Tab Navigation

- The Analysis Tab more options than some of the other Sight Machine tabs.
+ The Analysis Tab includes more navigation options than the other Sight Machine tabs.

  The first option you can choose is the type of analysis or chart, from the Analysis Selector.
-Options include: Data Visualization, Key Performance Indicators, Process Control, and Root Cause Analysis.
+Analysis Selection options include: Data Visualization, Key Performance Indicators, Process Control, and Root Cause Analysis.

  ![](analysisTabTopOptions.png)